 Brazilians Burn Trump Effigies As Tariffs Spark Anger

-(MENAFN- Gulf Times) Brazilians set fire to effigies of Donald Trump in protests across several cities on Friday, denouncing the US president's politically motivated trade tariffs.
+Brazilians set fire to effigies of Donald Trump in protests across several cities Friday, denouncing the US president's politically motivated trade tariffs.

-The demonstrations were modestly attended, but reflected broad anger at Trump's decision to put a 50% tariff on Brazilian exports and to sanction a top judge.
+The demonstrations were modestly attended, but reflected broad anger at Trump's decision to put a 50 per cent tariff on Brazilian exports and to sanction a top judge.

-The mercurial US president has openly admitted that he is punishing Brazil for prosecuting his political ally, ex-president Jair Bolsonaro.
+The mercurial US President has openly admitted he is punishing Brazil for prosecuting his political ally, ex-president Jair Bolsonaro.

 The far-right Brazilian firebrand is currently on trial for plotting a coup after failing to win reelection in 2022.